leslieruan/Autocomplete_Component/README.md

 cd autocomplete_components
 npm start
 ```
+Use local machine: The frontend should be available at http://localhost:3000 and backend at http://localhost:5001/api/artists.
-5. Docker Setup (Optional)
+1. Docker Setup (Optional)
 To run the application using Docker:
 ```bash
 # It may take some time
 docker-compose up --build
 ```
-It should be available at http://localhost:3001.
+Use docker : The frontend should be available at http://localhost:3001 and backend at http://localhost:5001/api/artists.

 ###  Usage
 1. Select the search type (Artist, Album, or Song) from the dropdown to filter suggestions.